Genetic Testing for Pulmonary Fibrosis Patients and Families

 What is a gene?

 Genes are units of genetic information that are passed from parents to children.
-A gene provides the directions to make our body’s proteins, and these proteins carry out certain functions in our bodies (such as making our eyes blue or brown).
-Each of us receive a full set of about 20,000 genes from each of our parents.
-Therefore, we have a pair of genes, one from each parent, to make each protein.
+A gene provides the directions to make the body’s proteins, and these proteins carry out certain functions in the body (such as making eye color blue or brown).
+Each person receives a full set of about 22,000 genes from each of their parents.
+Therefore, there are two copies of each gene, one from each parent.

 What is a variant?